Select Page

 Tawny Owls will nest in a variety of places but prefer tree cavities where available.
 However, in the absence of a suitable cavity they will use other natural sites including old crow or pigeon nests, squirrel drays, the forks of tree trunks, and even rabbit holes.
 They take readily to artificial sites such as purpose-built nestboxes.
 However, it’s highly unusual to find Tawny Owls roosting in a building and even rarer to find them nesting in one.

 Only one clutch of eggs is laid, usually in the late winter or early spring.
-Average First Egg-laid Date is 23rd March in the UK although they can lay several weeks earlier than this if conditions are favourable, or a few weeks later if necessary.
+Tawny Owls are very early nesters with an average first egg date of 23rd March in the UK although they can lay several weeks earlier than this if conditions are favourable, or later.
+Hatching early June has been recorded.
 Clutch size is typically 2-3 eggs, laid asynchronously every 2 days or so, and incubation lasts for approximately 30 days.
 Fledging occurs around 5 weeks of age, although young Tawny Owls tend to leave the nest earlier than this during their ‘branching’ phase.
 Still dependent on their parents for food for up to 3 months after leaving the nest, they will sit around on the branches of nearby trees and beg for food once darkness falls.
 If you find a young owl on the ground it’s important to identify it as what you need to do will differ depending on the species.
 If it’s a young Tawny Owl then it probably isn’t in trouble and doesn’t need rescuing.
 If it’s a young Barn Owl the advice is completely different and it almost certainly does need rescuing and putting back in its nest.

 UK population

 Tawnies are by far the most common owl species in the UK, with an estimated population of 50,000 pairs (2005).
-Nevertheless, they are amber-listed as a Species of Conservation Concern in the UK as a result of recent breeding and winter population and range declines (Eaton et al, 2015).
+Nevertheless, they are amber-listed as a Species of Conservation Concern in the UK as a result of a probable decline (Eaton et al, 2015) later highlighted by the BTO Tawny Owl Point Survey 2018.

 Distribution